Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Friedmann-Lemaitre-Robertson-Walker cosmological solution

-This is a key equation which defines the vacuum energy density and replies the question how the flat subspace yields expansion of spacetime to be accelerated or how any type of content of subspace reduces the expansion rate of the universe.
+Here, the energy conservation equation $\tilde{\nabla }^a{\tilde{T}}^{\,\,\,(pf)}_{ab}=0$ becomes identical with the \eqref{key} and satisfies the same equation.
+The (\ref{key}) is a key equation and responds to the question of how the flat subspace yields expansion of the spacetime to be accelerated or how any type of the content of this subspace affects the expansion rate of the universe.

-\textbf{If} $\mathbf{k=0}$; The untransformed \textit{submanifold} has no curvature thus no matter in it, therefore this \textit{flat submanifold} yields conformal factor to be a power law,
+\textbf{If} $\mathbf{k=0}$; The untransformed submanifold has no curvature and becomes Minkowski line element, thus it contains no matter, therefore, solving (\ref{key}), this flat submanifold yields conformal factor to be a power law,

-Therefore the \textit{empty submanifold} is transformed to the cosmological vacuum era by a conformal factor.
-If we rescale time parameter as $S(\tau) d\tau=dt$ and rewrite scale factor and scalar field in terms of cosmological time, we get
+where, $S_0$ is an integration constant Therefore, the empty submanifold is transformed to the cosmological vacuum era by a conformal factor.
+If we rescale the time parameter as $S(\tau) d\tau=dt$ and rewrite the scale factor and scalar field in terms of the cosmological time, we get